BeshoyHindy/intellij-trial-reset/README.md

 3- click yes to restart your IDE.

-4- your ide will get restarted and you can get 30 more days without a problem. and you will get 30 more days again after each ide close.
+4- your ide will get restarted and you can get 30 more days without a problem. and you will get 30 more days again after each ide restart.

 if you enjoyed, star this repo so i keep it updated